-When upgrading from X 1.0 to X 3.0, ExpressCluster Alert service is removed, because ExpressCluster Alert provided as general execution file format (\.exe) in the version X 3.0.
+When upgrading from X 1.0, ExpressCluster Alert service will be removed.
+Because functions of ExpressCluster Alert Service is provided as execution file (.exe) in current version.

-- J) Restart the server by operating the OS. - K) When Off is selected in for Auto Return, make the server join the cluster by using WebManager. - After upgrade is performed on all the servers, move failover groups to their original servers if necessary. - M) This completes the procedure for upgrading ExpressCluster Server.
-Check that the servers are normally operating in the cluster by using WebManager. - N) After upgrading ExpressCluster on all servers, please move failover group to the server where the failover group had been previously activated if you need. - O) This completes the procedure for upgrading the ExpressCluster Server.
-Check that Internal Version of each server is "11.10" or later by clostat command or WebManager and the servers are operating normally as the cluster.
+- J) Restart the server by operating the OS. - K) When Off is selected in for Auto Return, make the server join the cluster by using WebManager. - L) When Off is selected for Auto Mirror Recovery, start mirror recovery by using the mirror disk helper of WebManager or by using the clpmdctrl command. - M) If a mirror resource exists, wait until all mirror resources are recovered. - N) After upgrading ExpressCluster on all servers, please move failover group to the server where the failover group had been previously activated if you need. - O) This completes the procedure for upgrading the ExpressCluster Server.
+Check that Internal Version of each server is "11.10" or later by clpstat command or WebManager and the servers are operating normally as the cluster.